z784324922/sls/intl.en-US/User Guide/Data Collection/Common log formats/Delimiter logs.md

 ## Configure Logtail to collect delimiter logs {#section_hth_dzb_ry .section}

-For the complete process of collecting logs by using Logtail, see [Apache logs](intl.en-US/User Guide/Data Collection/Common log formats/Apache logs.md).
+For the complete process of collecting logs by using Logtail, see [Python logs](intl.en-US/User Guide/Data Collection/Common log formats/Python logs.md).
 Select the corresponding configuration based on your network deployment and actual situation.

 1. On the Logstore List page, click the **Data Import Wizard**.
 2. Select the data source.